kaaengine/kaa/docs/reference/audio.rst

 Instance properties:

-.. attribute:: Music.volume

-    Gets or sets a default volume for the music track.

-Instance properties (read only):

 .. attribute:: Music.is_paused

+    Read only.
 Returns bool value indicating if the music track is paused.

 .. attribute:: Music.is_playing

+    Read only.
 Returns bool value indicating if the music track is playing.
 To find out when a music track stopped playing use

+.. attribute:: Music.volume

+    Gets or sets a default volume of the music track.

 Class methods